-Professor Horton is a climate scientist and the PI of the Climate Change Research Group (CCRG).
-The CCRG studies the interaction of Earth’s climate system with an array of subjects across diverse spatiotemporal scales.
-Topics explored range from (i) the detection and attribution of recent climatic change, to (ii) the near-term meteorological, societal, and public health impacts of anthropogenic climate change, to (iii) the evolution of Earth’s climate system through geologic time.
-To address this diversity of topics and investigate the interactions of Earth’s atmosphere, biosphere, cryosphere, hydrosphere, and lithosphere the CCRG uses a wide-range of research tools, including environmental observations, numerical models, statistical analyses, and machine learning techniques.
+Professor Horton leads the Climate Change Research Group (CCRG) at Northwestern University.
+The CCRG investigates Earth’s climate system and its interaction with human and natural systems across diverse spatiotemporal scales.
+Topics explored include (i) extreme weather events, (ii) near-term meteorological, societal, and public health impacts of anthropogenic climate change, and (iii) the evolution of Earth’s climate system through geologic time.
+To address this diversity of topics and explore the interactions of Earth’s atmosphere, biosphere, cryosphere, hydrosphere, and lithosphere the CCRG uses a wide-range of research tools, including environmental observations, numerical models, statistical analyses, and machine learning.

 EARTH 102: Freshman writing seminar: Sustainability and Social Justice

 Diffenbaugh, N.S., D. Singh, J.S.
 Mankin, D.E.
 Horton, D.L.
 Swain, D. Touma, A. Charland, Y. Liu, M. Haugen, M. Tsiang & B. Rajaratnam (2017) Quantifying the influence of global warming on unprecedented extreme climate events, Proceedings of the National Academy of Sciences, doi:10.1073/pnas.1618082114.